json-schema-org/website/INSTALLATION.md

 ### Formatting

-you can check code formatting using the following command:
+You can check code formatting using the following command:

 ```
 yarn run format:check
 ```

-you can format the code using the following command:
+You can format the code using the following command:

 ```
 yarn run format:fix